 The final part of the museum explored how currency is created and the measures taken to stop it being copied.
 All agreed that it was almost impossible to duplicate a note.

+A visit if free and really easy to organise.
 If you can not get the the museum, then do check out their online educational resources.